-Our Recovery Project members are to receive an individually tailored phone support call on the day they are due to attend their Recovery Groups.
+Recovery Project members who are not yet ready to return to site will continue to receive Remote Support through an individually tailored phone support call on the day they are due to attend their Recovery Groups.

 Our staff will provide individual phone support depending on your individual needs.
 This might include: